On the exact feasibility of convex scenario programs with discarded constraints: Concluding remarks

 \section{Concluding remarks}

-In this paper we revisited the sampling and discarding approach for scenario based optimization.
-We proposed a scenario discarding scheme that consists of a cascade of optimization problems, where at each stage we remove a superset of the support constraints.
-By relying on results from compression learning theory, we provide a tighter bound on the probability of constraint violation of the obtained solution, extending state-of-the-art bounds.
+In this paper we proposed a scenario discarding scheme that consists of a cascade of optimization problems, where at each stage we remove a superset of the support constraints.
+By relying on results from compression learning theory, we provide a less conservative bound on the probability of constraint violation of the obtained solution.
 Besides, we show that the proposed bound is tight, and characterize a class of problems for which this is the case.
-Our results are illustrated on an example that admits an analytic solution, and on a resource sharing linear program.

 Current work concentrates towards extending our scenario discarding scheme so that we no longer remove scenarios in batches but one by one.
-Moreover, we aim at exploiting the dual variables associated with each constraint in order to create a tie-break rule to choose the scenarios to be removed at each stage.
+Preliminary results in this direction can be found in \cite{RMP:21}.
+We also aim at exploiting the dual variables associated with each constraint in order to create a tie-break rule to choose the scenarios to be removed at each stage.